programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 # Introduction

-[Stylometry](https://en.wikipedia.org/wiki/Stylometry) is the quantitative study of literary style through computational "distant reading" methods.
+[Stylometry](https://en.wikipedia.org/wiki/Stylometry) is the quantitative study of literary style through computational [distant reading](https://en.wikipedia.org/wiki/Close_reading) methods.
 It is based on the observation that authors tend to write in relatively consistent, recognizable ways that differ from everyone else's.
 For example:

 * Each person has their own unique vocabulary, sometimes rich, sometimes limited.
 Although a larger vocabulary is usually associated with literary quality, this is not always the case.
 Ernest Hemingway, for example, is famous for using a surprisingly small number of different words in his writing,[^1] which did not prevent him from winning the Nobel Prize for Literature in 1954.
 * Some people write in short sentences, while others prefer long blocks of text consisting of many clauses.